-Finally we came across images of the protests that engulfed Kashmir last Summer.
-Describing the preceding decades, I tried to contextualise how stone throwing emerged in Kashmir and where the protests were coming from.
-I could feel Peter examining the images with his eyes; they seemed to pull apart the dialectic that lay between the men in uniform and those without.
-The very recent colonial histories of the East Kimberley and the tension that underlies relations between Indigenous and non-Indigenous people here today resonated with Kashmir.
+Finally we came across images of the protests that engulfed Kashmir in 2010.
+I tried to contextualise how stone throwing emerged in Kashmir and why the protests were happening.
+Peter examined the images carefully; his eyes seemed to pull apart the stark dialectic that lay between the men in uniform and those without.
+The very recent colonial histories of Peter’s own Gija country and the tensions that lie between Indigenous and non-Indigenous people here today connected with Kashmir.

-I would also have nun chai with the old people here in Warmun, and Peter joked that once they taste nun chai they might ask me to prepare whole billy-cans of the stuff for them every day.
-They could be a demanding lot.
-We spoke about how common nun chai is in Kashmir, and how it is drunk at all times of the day, usually accompanied with some kind of bread.
-I spoke about how this project came into being.
-How people were being killed last year in Kashmir, how people were dying daily, and how I thought of the empty cups of nun chai that would be sitting in people’s homes.
-But before I could finish explaining, Peter held his cup up a little, subtly gesturing forward, and he said, ‘That is what these cups are for.’
+I want to have nun chai with the old people here in Warmun too.
+Peter joked that once they taste nun chai they might ask me to prepare whole billy-cans of it every day!
+I spoke about how common nun chai is in Kashmir, and how it is drunk at all times of the day and usually accompanied with some kind of bread.
+I told Peter how this idea came about, when people were being killed in 2010 in Kashmir, when people were dying in Kashmir daily.
+I thought of the empty cups of nun chai that would be sitting in people’s homes after someone had died.
+There is a beautiful potential for those cups to be refilled by the continuing presence of family drinking from the same cups their loved ones held.
+I wanted to explain the need to talk, to acknowledge to share information, to remember but before I could finish explaining, Peter held his cup up, subtly gestured forward, and said, “That is what these cups are for.”